 Political Economy, Sustainable Development, and the Environment

-Miles is from Los Angeles, CA and completed his undergraduate education at UC Santa Barbara in 2012.
-Miles has diverse academic interests and graduated with a major in environmental studies and a minor in Spanish literature.
-When presented with the opportunity to study abroad, he immediately accepted and found himself transplanted into the bustling Chilean capital of Santiago.
+Miles is from Los Angeles, CA and received his undergraduate degree from UC Santa Barbara in 2012.
+Miles graduated with a major in environmental studies and a minor in Spanish literature.
+When presented with the opportunity to study abroad, he immediately accepted and found himself transplanted to the bustling Chilean capital of Santiago.

 Teaching Assistant (F'15): GLOBL 2 - Global Socioeconomic and Political Processes